 Biopharmaceuticals were observed to account for the largest share of revenue for 2014 in the applications of cell culture techniques.
 Due to the primary usage of mammalian cell cultures in the production of mammalian pharmaceuticals and the growing demand for non-conventional drugs developed as a result of bio-production of proteomically and genetically enhanced drugs, this segment is expected witness lucrative growth in demand over the forecast period.

 With the advancement in technologies to develop and culture tissue from cells for use in grafting and techniques of personalized genomic and proteomic surgical therapies, growth in demand for these techniques is also expected to significantly drive demand for cell culturing over the forecast period.

 North America forms the largest market for cell culture consumables and instruments.
 Development of animal-component free media and presence of novel automated cell culture systems reducing the lag times and enhancing the production capacity of entire projects are some factors expected to enhance the demand for cell culture techniques over the forecast period.

 Asia Pacific is expected to grow at the fastest CAGR owing to increasing number of contract manufacturing and outsourcing of cell culture technology.
-The increasing demand for cell culture medias and the rise in the biopharmaceutical research has led to the rise of this industry.
+The increasing demand for cell culture media and the rise in biopharmaceutical research has led to the rise of this industry.